afsanabriac/Getting-and-Cleaning-Data-Course-Project/README.md

 testData <- read.csv("test/X_test.txt", sep = "", header = FALSE)

 ```
-After, the files with the activity codes were imported too.
+After that, the files with the activity codes were imported too.

 ```R
 #Import activities from training